jfoclpf/autocosts/readme.md

 This calculator allows users to find the true cost of owning a car.
 It will normally give them a good estimate of what they really need to spend on car ownership.
 As car payments and expenses come due throughout the year, it's often difficult to really get a good understanding of total spending on a car.
 By default, these values are calculated on a monthly basis.

 This calculator is and shall be completely anonymous, as it doesn't request nor permanently store, any name, email, cookies, IP address nor any other personal information.
+Since it uses NodeJS and NPM it works and it is tested for either Ubuntu related OS or Windows related OS.

 ## Website
 https://autocosts.info<br>